liav-hasson/quiz-app-gitops/README.md

 ## About The Quiz-app Project

 The Quiz-app is a DevOps learning platform build by a DevOps student.
 The app lets the user select a category, a sub-category and a difficulty, then generates a question about a random keyword in that subject.
-The user then answers the question, and recieves a score, and short feedback.
+The user then answers the question, recieves a score, and short feedback.

 All the code is fully open source, and contains 5 main repositories:
 - **[Frontend repository](https://github.com/liav-hasson/quiz-app-frontend.git)** - React frontend that runs on Nginx.